Breast Augmentation and Breast Enlargement

-Breast augmentation and breast enlargement both increase volume and fullness of the breast while providing some lift when minor sagging is present.
-Implants come in many different volumes, size ratios, shapes, textures (smooth or textured) and are filled with either saline or silicone, or a combination of both.
+Both increase volume and fullness of the breast while providing some lift when minor sagging is present.
+Breast implants come in many different volumes, size ratios, shapes, textures (smooth or textured) and are filled with either saline or silicone, or a combination of both.
 Here at South Bay Aesthetics, most of our patients are now preferring the Shaped “Gummy Bear” (also known as anatomical or tear drop) highly-cohesive silicone gel implant.

 Dr. Verbin will discuss your best options with you, but ultimately, it will be your desires and goals that determine the implant and incision site used for the augmentation.